 - Consent can be provided orally, in writing, electronically, through an authorized representative or it can be implied where the purpose for collecting using or disclosing the personal information would be considered obvious and the potential students, current students, alumni and industry professionals voluntarily provides personal information for that purpose.

-- Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), potential students, current students, alumni and industry professionals can withhold or withdraw their consent for Centre for Arts and Technology to use their personal information in certain ways.
+- Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), potential students, current students, alumni and industry professionals can withhold or withdraw their consent for the Company to use their personal information in certain ways.

 - Potential students, current students, alumni and industry professional’s decision to withhold or withdraw their consent to certain uses of personal information may restrict our ability to provide a particular service or product.
 If so, we will explain the situation to assist the potential students, current students, alumni and industry professionals in making the decision.

-- TEC may use personal information without the individual’s consent under particular circumstances.
+- The Company may use personal information without the individual’s consent under particular circumstances.
 These situations include, but are not limited to, situations where:

-- TEC is under obligation by law to disclose personal information in order to adhere to the requirements of an investigation of the contravention of a provincial or federal law, under the purview of the appropriate authorities.
+- The Company is under obligation by law to disclose personal information in order to adhere to the requirements of an investigation of the contravention of a provincial or federal law, under the purview of the appropriate authorities.